anirudh04/anirudh04/README.md

 <h2 align="left">👋Hi, I'm Anirudh Khandelwal</h2>
 <p align="left">  I am genuinely fascinated by the power of data, design, and technology because it can shape extraordinary customer experiences.
 In my view, a successful product or service emerges from a profound understanding of stakeholders' needs, complemented by iterations aligned with strategic business goals.
 This philosophy fuels my passion for data analysis and its potential to revolutionize businesses. </p>

-- 🔭 I’m currently working on ...
+- 🔭 Currently, I'm immersed in honing my skills in Data Science, delving deep into data manipulation, analysis, and interpretation.
-- 🌱 I’m currently learning **Data Science**
+- 🌱 Currently exploring **Data Science**
 - 📫 How to reach me **anirudhkhandelwal04@gmail.com** and [**linkedin**](https://www.linkedin.com/in/anirudh04/)
 - ⚡ Fun fact: I founded a successful **$5M venture 💰**  and am a skilled **National Table Tennis Player 🏓**